circleci/circleci-docs/jekyll/_cci2/language-php.md

 In the project you will find a commented CircleCI configuration file <a href="https://github.com/CircleCI-Public/circleci-demo-php-laravel/blob/circleci-2.0/.circleci/config.yml" target="_blank">`.circleci/config.yml`</a>.
 This file shows best practice for using CircleCI 2.0 with PHP projects.

-## Pre-Built CircleCI Docker Images
+## Pre-built circleci docker images

 We recommend using a CircleCI pre-built image that comes pre-installed with tools that are useful in a CI environment.
 You can select the PHP version you need from [Docker Hub](https://hub.docker.com/r/circleci/php/).
 The demo project uses an official CircleCI image.

 Database images for use as a secondary 'service' container are also available.

-## Build the Demo PHP project Yourself
+## Build the demo php project yourself

 A good way to start using CircleCI is to build a project yourself.
 Here's how to build the demo project with your own account: